pepcape/NPGR003-23/01-AllTheColors/README.md

 Don't forget to include several reasonable examples in your documentation, to show everything your program can do.

-# Your Documentation
+# Your solution
-Use the [separate file DOC.md](DOC.md) to avoid merge conflicts.
+Please place your solution in a separate [solutions](solutions/README.md) directory in the repository.
+You'll find short instructions there.

 # Credit points
 **Basic solution: 9 points**